Skip to main content

 Academic

-From an academic and clinical science perspective, the of novel peptide combinations extends beyond the legal definitions of “combination product” and the determination of the Primary Mode of Action.
+From an academic and clinical science perspective, the regulatory classification of novel peptide combinations extends beyond the legal definitions of “combination product” and the determination of the Primary Mode of Action.
 It delves into the nuanced and evolving landscape of peptide chemistry, pharmacology, and the potential for immunogenicity.

 For chemically synthesized peptides, which include many of the therapeutic peptides used in personalized wellness protocols, the FDA’s Office of Generic Drugs (OGD) has historically grappled with how to define “sameness” between two products.
 This is a far more complex question for a 40-amino-acid peptide than for a simple small-molecule drug.